marcanuy/simpleit.rocks/docs/web/_posts/2016-11-10-automatically-tweet-new-blog-posts-based-in-rss.md

 ---
-title: Script to automatically tweet new blog posts based in a website rss feed
+title: Bash script to automatically tweet new blog posts based in a website rss feed
 description: How to tweet new posts of a website, specially useful for websites built with static generators like Jekyll.
 layout: post
 ---